load a ResNet model trained on CIFAR10

 Hint

-indicate the algorithm is “Fully Convolutional Network for Semantic Segmentation” [6].resnet50
+fcnindicate the algorithm is “Fully Convolutional Network for Semantic Segmentation” [6].resnet50is the name of backbone network.vocis the training dataset.

 The training commands work with the script: Download train.py